qc-lab/QHyper/docs/source/index.rst

 - **Simplified Experimentation:** With QHyper, the experimentation process is made more accessible.
 Researchers can define, execute, and analyze experiments efficiently, allowing them to focus on the insights derived from the results.

+- **Hyperparameters optimization:**  QHyper offers set of hyperoptimizers with easy configuration when proper formulation of a constrained optimization problem is needed by quantum  solver accepting unconstrained forms only.

 Architecture